nddic/zuri-projects/README.md

 # zuri-projects
-Hi.
-This repository holds code for:
+This repo holds code for:
  - The Reading Text files task.
  - Finding Anagram task.
  - Classes and Objects task.